-Many people over-reach with these additional 'proof-texts' to support the concept of original sin.
+Many people over-reach with these so-called additional 'proof-texts' they say support the concept of original sin.
 Notice that these verses never even mention Adam.

 The concept of original sin is derived primarily from a few verses written by the Apostle Paul in the fifth chapter of Romans.
-TAP to see a deep study of that scripture.
+TAP orange button to see a deep study of that scripture.

 The Bible teaches clearly that we have a sin nature (Romans 7:15-18), but that's not the same as saying we have original sin.

 Everyone sins, individually, because of our sin nature ... our propensity to sin ... wanting to become our own god in charge of our own life.

 Why do we have a sin nature?
 Because God gave us free will to obey or disobey.
 Free will would be meaningless – not free will at all – unless we sometimes exercise it in the wrong way.

 Why do we have free will?
 Because God loves us and desires a reciprocal relationship with humans, his crowning creation, made in his image.
 Real love is impossible without free will.

 All authority is from Jesus (verse above).
 Not church, not tradition, not Saint Augustine, not even Apostle Paul.